nuls-io/devsite/docs/NULS2.0/smartContractManual.md

 Explanatory comments

+@JSONSerializable labels the method of @JSONSerializable, The return value is automatically serialized by the VM in JSON format and returned as a JSON string.

+<b style="color:red">Note: The object level must not exceed 3 layers.
+The more than 3 layers will call the object's toString method, and will not continue serialization.</b>

 @View labels the method of @View.
 After it is added, the contract status will remain and it can be researched by such means